Tectu/botan-cmake/readme.md

 Refer Botan's [The Amalgamation Build](https://botan.randombit.net/handbook/building.html#amalgamation) documentation for more information on the amalgamation build.

+# Licensing

+Code provided by this repository is considered to be public domain using the [Unlicense](https://unlicense.org/) license.
+However, note that Botan ships with its own licensing.

 # Usage

 To use this Botan CMake integration: